nataliehammonddressage/nataliehammonddressage.github.io/training.md

 ## Training Options

 Get trained by one of the best Dressage riders/trainers in the St. Louis area.
-Natalie offers the following training options out of St. Louis Equestrian Center in Wildwood, MO.
+Natalie offers the following training options out of Riverside Equestrian Center in Labadie, MO.

 * Personalized Lessons Full Training (5 training rides/lessons a week)
 * Half Training (3 training rides/lessons a week)